-- 19. The priority for cash investments is security and liquidity and the Pension Fund's aim is to achieve a yield commensurate with these principles.
-This has been maintained by following the Pension Fund's counterparty policy as set out in its Annual Cash Investment Strategy for 2022/23, which was approved by the Pension Fund Panel at its meeting in December 2021.
-A summary of current investments is provided in Table 1. - 20.
-Whilst regulations provide an explicit power for pension funds to borrow for a period of up to 90 days for cash flow purposes, such as allowing scheme benefits to be paid and during a transition period when the investment of the Fund's assets is being changed, the Pension Fund's cash flow will be managed on the basis that the need for borrowing for the Fund is avoided and therefore all of the Pension Fund's cash investments are either overnight or for a very short duration.

-21. As previously reported to the Panel and Board, as a result of the significant amount of contributions received in advance, the Pension Fund has an average monthly deficit from dealing with members of nearly £12m, before funding additional property and alternative investments.
-The Pension Fund has had to fund net calls of £296m for its alternative investments and property portfolios from 1 April to 31 October 2022.
-To fund this, and the ongoing monthly shortfall of contributions following the annual prepayment of contributions, the Fund is selling equities from its passive portfolios where necessary to raise cash to ensure the total cash balance remains above a minimum level of £60m in line with Hymans Robertson's advice.
+- 23. The priority for cash investments is security and liquidity and the Pension Fund's aim is to achieve a yield commensurate with these principles.
+This has been maintained by following the Pension Fund's counterparty policy as set out in its Annual Cash Investment Strategy for 2023/24, which was approved by the Pension Fund Panel at its meeting in December 2022.
+A summary of current investments is provided in Table 1. - 24.
+Whilst regulations provide an explicit power for pension funds to borrow for a period of up to 90 days for cash flow purposes, such as allowing scheme benefits to be paid and during a transition period when the investment of the Fund's assets is being changed, the Pension Fund's cash flow will be managed on the basis that the need for borrowing for the Fund is avoided and therefore all of the Pension Fund's cash investments are either overnight or for a very short duration. - 25.
+As previously reported to the Panel and Board, as a result of the significant amount of contributions received in advance, the Pension Fund has an average monthly deficit from dealing with members of £4m (after taking income from its credit and property portfolios), before funding additional property and alternative investments.
+The Pension Fund has had to fund net calls of £333m for its alternative investments and property portfolios from 1 April to 31 October 2023.
+To date this has been funded from the £321m of contributions paid in advance by employers on 1 April 2023.
+Once any excess cash is used to fund the new allocation to Investment Grade Credit (described in further detail below) any ongoing monthly shortfalls will be funded by selling listed equities and asset-backed securities as outlined in the Fund's Investment Strategy, to ensure the total cash balance remains above a minimum level of £60m in line with Hymans Robertson's advice.